 In connection with the Merger, we have established a Related Party Transactions Committee (the "RPT Committee") and have adopted a Related Party Transactions charter.
 The Board has determined that all the RPT Committee members are non-employee directors and qualify as independent directors.
-The primary responsibilities of the RPT Committee include: (i) approval and ratification of related party transactions that must be disclosed in our proxy statement under SEC rules; (ii) approval and ratification of transactions that could potentially cause a non-employee director to cease to qualify as an independent director under the Nasdaq requirements and (iii) establishing standing pre-approvals for certain related party transactions.
-In determining whether to approve or ratify a related party transaction, the RPT Committee will take into account, among other factors it deems appropriate, the material terms of the transaction, the nature of the related party's interest in the transaction, the significance of the transaction to the related party, the nature of the related party's relationship with the Company, the significance of the transaction to the transaction would be likely to impair the judgment of a director or executive officer of the Company.
+The primary responsibilities of the RPT Committee include: (i) approval and ratification of related party transactions that must be disclosed in our proxy statement under SEC rules; (ii) approval and ratifications that could potentially cause a non-employee director to cease to qualify as an independent director under the Nasdaq requirements and (iii) establishing standing pre-approvals for certain related party transactions.
+In determining whether to approve or ratify a related party transaction, the RPT Committee will take into account, among other factors it deems appropriate, the material terms of the transaction, the nature of the related party's interest in the transaction to the Company, and whether the transaction would be likely to impair the judgment of a director or executive officer of the Company.